-(a) Interest income
+(a) Finance income

 Interest income is recognised for all interest-bearing instruments using the effective interest method.
 The effective interest method is a method of calculating the amortised cost of a financial asset and of allocating the interest income over the relevant period.
+The company recognises revenue from service concession arrangements and adjusts amounts receivable for any significant financing component.
+The difference between the contractual price receivable and the revenue recognised in accordance with IFRS 15 is recognised as Finance income.